2022 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

-One of our Stewardship Charter commitments is Fulfilled Employees, and employees are an important stakeholder group at TCCA.
+One of our Stewardship Charter commitments is Fulfilled Employees.
 In service to these stakeholders, we work to uphold the safety, health and well-being of all employees, following a continuous improvement model.
 We are dedicated to maintaining a productive workplace by minimizing the risk of accidents, injury and exposure to health risks.
 We strive to maintain a workplace that is safe, secure and free from violence, harassment, intimidation and other unsafe or disruptive conditions.
 Security safeguards for employees are provided as needed and regularly reviewed with respect for employee privacy and dignity.
 We strive to continuously improve by engaging with employees, identifying hazards and tracking pertinent metrics to measure remediation and progress.

 Employee Handbook: Our Employee Handbook details employee policies, procedures and benefits.
 This includes our Safety Policy, which specifies that employees have a right to expect a safe and healthy working environment and also includes our Human Rights Policy, which states that a safe and healthy workplace as a fundamental right.